 What Is Counseling?

-The brain is a big, complex organ – the most complex in the human body, more complex than any computer and behaving in similar ways.
-It is capable of thousands of processes per second and making arbitrary and unpredictable connections.
-Every new experience, every touch, every new thought creates a brand new mental connection.
-This process of creating new connections is the fastest and most intense in childhood, and therefore childhood experiences are so impactful on personality.
+The brain is a big, complex organ – the most intricately designed in the human body, more complex than any computer yet behaving in similar ways.
+It is capable of thousands of processes per second and making arbitrary and unpredictable connections with split-second decisions.
+Every new experience, every touch, every new thought creates a novel mental connection.
+This process of creating new connections is the most efficient, quick, and intense in childhood.
+Therefore, childhood experiences are incredibly impactful on personality.

 The brain is like a muscle: it can be trained and exercised, and through this process, grow stronger at certain tasks.
 The inverse is also true: when skills, thoughts, mental exercises are not used frequently, the brain’s ability to process them begins to “atrophy.”
-It is important to understand yourself, no matter what stage of life and mental health you are at.
-Whether you have been diagnosed with or are experiencing mental illness symptoms or have short-term worries or improvements you’d like to make, you can’t expect to have all the answers.
-Your every choice is a change you input into that art piece, a collaboration with yourself.
-How you currently are, how you behave tomorrow and the next day, that is the person you continue to become more of.
+It is important to understand yourself, no matter what stage of life and mental health you are in.
+Whether you have been diagnosed with or are experiencing mental illness symptoms or have short-term worries or improvements you want to make, know that you are not expected to have all the answers.
+An online counselor or therapist is available to help you on your journey in self-discovery and personal growth.

 Frequently Asked Questions (F.A.Q.)

-When you’re in therapy, you have a chance to be authentically from head to toe, completely without judgement.
+When you are in therapy, you have a chance to be authentically from head to toe, completely without judgement.
 Therapy isn’t just for those who are living with mental illness.
 Everyone can benefit from therapy because everyone experiences hardship, setbacks, relationship struggles, anxiety, stress, and grief.
 Give therapy a chance and find a therapist who fits well with you and give a therapy session or two a chance to see how you can benefit from therapy.

 Absolutely not.
 Therapy is for everyone who needs someone to talk to without condition or judgement.
 You can use therapy to address specific issues in your life or relationships with others.
 Or you can use it to have a judgment-free sounding board.
 The key is to find a therapist who fits well with you and with whom you feel 100% comfortable.
 The easiest way to find a therapist is to check with your health insurance provider.
 Most have an online directory you can use to find a therapist in your area and set up a first-time consultation.